Cherenkov detector: Examples

-Cherenkov detectors are primarily used in Particle Physics experiments:
+Particle physics

-LHCb
+Rich in LHCb at CERN

 The LHCb experiment at CERN employs the RICH detector.
 As a charged particle travels through the medium of the detector (C4F10 for RICH-1 and CF4 for RICH-4) it emits Cherenkov radiation in a ring pattern.
 Photon detectors are then used to detect the Cherenkov photons and by measuring the angle at which the Cherenkov photons are produced the velocity of the particle is determined.
 This can then be used along with information obtained from other parts of the detector (e.g. momentum and charge of the particle) to identify the particle type.

+Cosmic ray physics

 Super-Kamiokande

 Plot showing examples of the Cherenkov rings measured by the Super-Kamiokande experiment.
 The ring of the left is fuzzy as it is produced by an electron while the ring on the right is much cleaner meaning it has been produced by a muon.

 The Super-Kamiokande detector in Japan is Cherenkov detector used to detect neutrinos.
 It consists of 50,220 tonnes of ultrapure water which is used as the medium.
 As neutrinos pass through the water they have a small chance to interact with the electrons or nuclei in the water, producing either an electron or a muon.
 These are highly energetic and produce a cone of Cherenkov radiation as they travel through the water.
 The Cherenkov light is detected as a circular feature by the photomultiplier tubes placed around the detector and it is possible to distinguish between muons and electrons by the fuzziness of the rings.
 Muons are weakly interacting particles and can travel through the detector un-impeded, producing sharp rings, while electrons will scatter in the water producing rings that are much more fuzzy.

+Inertial Confinement Fusion

+Gas Cherenkov detectors are used to measure fast gamma-ray pulses from inertially confined nuclear fusion experiments, such as at the OMEGA Laser and the National Ignition Facility.
+Gamma-ray photons pass through a beryllium window where they are converted to relativistic electrons via Compton scattering, which generate Cherenkov radiation as they pass through a chamber of pressurized carbon dioxide.
+While these Cherenkov detectors lack imaging or spectral resolution, they have very fast temporal resolution.
+This makes them useful for measuring the time evolution of the fusion pulses, which can be shorter than 100 picoseconds.